ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 One of the following cases can occur when a new Client attempts to join a security group.

-* The joining node does not with to join as a Publisher, i.e., it is not going to send data to the application group.
+* The joining node is not a Publisher, i.e., it is not going to send data to the application group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameter 'client_cred_verify'.

-* The joining node wishes to join as a Publisher Client, and:
+* The joining node wishes to join as a Publisher, and:

     - The KDC already acquired the authentication credential of the joining node either during a past group joining process, or when establishing a secure communication association using asymmetric proof-of-possession keys.
 If the joining node's proof-of-possession key is compatible with the signature algorithm used in the security group and with possible associated parameters, then the corresponding authentication credential can be used in the group.
-In this case, the joining node MAY choose not to provide again its authentication credential to the KDC, in order to limit the size of the Join Request.
+In this case, the joining node MAY choose not to provide again its authentication credential to the KDC in order to limit the size of the Join Request.

     - The KDC has not acquired an authentication credential.
 Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).